Succeeding at self-publishing, gaining readers, and selling books are not easy tasks.

 5. You can’t be everything.

-Ok you’re an author, so why tell the world that you are also a hairstylist, an Avon rep, a car salesman, a SAHM or help desk assistant?
-You’re an author!
-Again.
-You’re an author!
-Be one, and forget the boring real life daily details.
+Okay, you’re an author.
+So why tell the world that you are also a plumber, a hairstylist, an Avon rep, a car salesman, a SAHM, or a help desk assistant?

 7. You keep saying that you are aspiring.